CS-1400/CS-1400.github.io/CONTRIBUTING.md

 ## License
 In short, when you submit code changes, your submissions are understood to be under the same [MIT License](http://choosealicense.com/licenses/mit/) that covers the project.

-## Report bugs using GitHub's [issues](https://github.com/CS-1030/CS-1030.github.io/issues)
-I use GitHub issues to track public bugs.
-Report a bug by [opening a new issue](https://github.com/CS-1030/CS-1030.github.io/issues/new); it's that easy!

 ## References
 This document was adapted from the open-source contribution guidelines for [Facebook's Draft](https://github.com/facebook/draft-js/blob/a9316a723f9e918afde44dea68b5f9f39b7d9b00/CONTRIBUTING.md)